Can an S Corp be an LLC: Everything You Need to Know

 An S Corporation can be formed in compliance with statutes for incorporation within the state.
 The business must submit IRS form 2553 to elect for all business credits, deductions, losses, and income to be passed through to its shareholders.
 All owners of the S corporation will report all losses and income on their personal tax documents at the income tax rate for individuals.
 This is a benefit because it prevents being double taxed on the business income.

 A corporation that wishes to be treated as an S corporation for tax purposes may be subject to certain limitations.
 However, if these limitations do not cause issues with the plan for your business, this formation may be a good option.

 If you need help with whether an S Corp can be an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.